 What Are the Causes of Foot Pain?

 There are many causes of foot pain.
 Acute or abnormal strain is one of the most common causes of foot pain caused by running, weight gain, injuries, arthritis, poor shoe selection, prolonged standing, age-related changes, calluses or skin problems.

 Certain medical conditions such as arthritis, diabetes, spinal problems, leg deformities, neurological disorders, pregnancy, obesity and medications can cause foot pain.
 Other lifestyle choices can also cause a person foot disturbances.
-These include wearing ill-fitting shoes or high heels and doing high impact exercise such as jogging or strenuous exercise.
+These include wearing ill-fitting shoes or high heels and doing high-impact exercises such as jogging or strenuous exercise.

-- Custom-made orthotics are fabricated specifically for your feet from a proper 3D laser cast giving you the precise support your need.
+- Custom orthotics are fabricated specifically for your feet from a proper 3D laser cast giving you the precise support your need.

-- Our Custom-made orthotics are made from the highest quality materials available.
+- Custom orthotics are designed and made from the highest quality materials and qualified Pedorthists.

 The TOG GaitScan™ is an innovative diagnostic tool and digital casting device that allows practitioners to analyze patient biomechanics and order custom orthotic products.
 With 4,096 sensors and a scan rate of 300 frames per second, GaitScan™ is the industry leader in dynamic scanning capabilities.
 GaitScan™ is a valuable education tool that provides practitioners with a comprehensive biomechanical analysis for each patient as well as clear, concise images to assess and articulate the need for

 What does this mean for you?
 A new, in-depth method of assessing your gait cycle with a dynamic scan gives your health care provider access to a wealth of information that cannot be obtained with the naked eye.
 Over a million points of data are recorded, tracking minor flaws in your biomechanics and shedding light on issues that, if left untreated, could develop into painful conditions over time.